stonehippo/beamer-screamer/README.md

 A break beam triggered sound effect system.

+This code should work without modifcation on any ATMEGA328-based Arduino board, like the Uno, Nano, or Arduino Pro Mini.
+It might need so modification for other Arduino-compatible boards.
+I developed and tested this code on a pair of Duemilanove boards.

 ## The Beamer

 The beamer is a Arduino device that monitors an IR break beam sensor.
 When the beam is broken, the beamer sets a boolean state to 'true' and sends a message via UART.
 The state stays 'true' until the beam is cleared.